cherfia/chromiumly/README.md

-  skipNetworkIdleEvent?: boolean; // Do not wait for Chromium network to be idle (default false) optimizeForSpeed?: boolean; // Define whether to optimize image encoding for speed, not for resulting size. cookies?: Cookie[]; // Cookies to be written.
+  skipNetworkIdleEvent?: boolean; // Do not wait for Chromium network to be idle (default false) optimizeForSpeed?: boolean; // Define whether to optimize image encoding for speed, not for resulting size. cookies?: Cookie[]; // Cookies to be written. downloadFrom?: DownloadFrom; // Download the file from a specific URL.
+It must return a Content-Disposition header with a filename parameter.
 };
 ```